Reuh/candran/README.md

 	Start a simplisitic Candran REPL.

-	If you want a better REPL (autocompletion, history, ability to move the cursor), install lua-linenoise: ```luarocks install linenoise```.
+	If you want a better REPL (autocompletion, history, ability to move the cursor), install lua-linenoise: ```luarocks install linenoise``` (automatically installed if Candran was installed using LuaRocks).

 *	````can [options] filename````